Hamzakhvlid/Hamzakhvlid/README.md

-Junior Software Dev
+Software Engineer
+Experienced in Full Stack Development including AI and Blockchain Integrations
-- 📫 How to reach me: hamzakhalid10002000@gmail.com
+- 📫 How to reach me: hvmzack@gmail.com

 <!---
 Hamzakhvlid/Hamzakhvlid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.